 Your competitive rank in Overwatch is determined by your Skill Rating.
-There are plenty of factors that are considered, however, when determining a person’s SR—most of them are kept secret.
+There are plenty of factors that are considered, however, when determining a person’s SR—but most of them are kept secret.

 Once you’ve completed your placement matches for the role of tank, support, or DPS, you’ll be placed within a skill level for that role based on your SR: